sulemankm/budget_report/README.md

 - **Date** is in the formate **YYYY-MM-DD**,
 - **Account** is the name of the account you want to specify budget followed by 2 or more spaces,
-- **Period** is the applicable period of the budget ie one of "year", "biannual", "month", "week" or "day"
+- **Period** is the applicable period of the budget ie one of "year", "biannual", "quarter", "month", "week" or "day"
 - **Amount** is a number specifying the budget amount allocated for this account,
 - **Currency** is the currency in which budget is specified.